CHH/itertools/README.md

 ## Usage

 `itertools` provides a small set of operations via a set of functions.
-Most functions operate by wrapping an iterator in another iterator, and returning this new iterator.
+Most functions operate by wrapping an iterator in another iterator.
 This means that most operations are lazily evaluated, except where it doesn't make sense.

+That makes these operations an efficient solution for filtering and mapping Data Sets or Database Result Sets.

 ### `\Traversable itertools\slice(\Traversable $traversable, $start, [$count = -1])`